-Now you can open your WhatsApp on WhatsApp web and then send that photo to that dummy group, and then go to your mobile phone and forward the photo or video to the WhatsApp status.
+Now you can open your WhatsApp on the WhatsApp web and send that photo to that dummy group, and then go to your mobile phone and forward the photo or video to the WhatsApp status.

 Comparing the difference

-So I put up the same photo as a WhatsApp status using both the methods.
+So I put up the same photo as a WhatsApp status using both methods.
 The original size of the image was around 600kb.

 I sent it to my phone via the dummy WhatsApp group and then forwarded it to WhatsApp status.

 The photo is compressed in both cases, but the workaround did not compress the picture aggressively.
-I can see the compressed image gets pixelated when pinch zoomed in compared to the photo I shared using the workaround.
+I can see the compressed image gets pixelated when pinch-zoomed in compared to the photo I shared using the workaround.

 You will be able to differentiate more appropriately if there is a lot of text on the image.
 So if you share a poster or a quote written in small fonts, or even some graphics, the workaround will help you post a clearer version of the photo on your WhatsApp status.